Homemade Strawberry Ice Cream

 - Prepare strawberries: Toss strawberries in 1/4 cup sugar and let them sit.
 This helps the strawberries release their juices.
 For a more pink effect, mash about a third of the berries after they’ve sat for 20 minutes.

-- Heat cream and sugar: Place 1 cup cream, sugar and vanilla bean paste in a saucepan and heat until sugar dissolves.
+- Heat cream and sugar: Place 1 cup cream, sugar and vanilla bean paste in a saucepan and heat until sugar dissolves (this prevents a grainy texture).
 Remove from heat and whisk in the rest of the cream and milk.
 Let mixture cool.

 - Chill ingredients: Pour wet ingredients over strawberries and place bowl in the refrigerator to chill for an hour.

-- Churn ice cream: Pour mixture into ice cream maker and churn according to manufacturer’s instructions.
-Transfer finished ice cream to an airtight container and freeze for at least 4 hours.
+- Churn: Pour mixture into ice cream maker and churn according to manufacturer’s instructions, usually about 30 to 60 minutes.
+Transfer mixture to an airtight container and freeze for at least 4 hours.

 Use fresh ingredients.
 This will make the ice cream last longer and taste fresher!
-The flavor also improves when the ingredients chill before churning.
-Use the full hour here to let the mixture sit.
-You’ll also want to bowl frozen before churning.
-This helps achieve that creamy texture.
-Finally, forget the fat and calories.
-Using whole ingredients makes for a creamier, richer ice cream.
+On that note, use whole, full-fat ingredients and forget the calories.
+Believe me, it makes for a creamier, richer ice cream.
 After all, it is a treat!

 Frequently Asked Questions